Lazy22zz/UE5-RPG-Combat-Game/README.md

   const FString WeaponString = FString::Printf(TEXT("A weapon named: %s has been registered using the tag %s"), *InWeaponToRegister->GetName(), *InWeaponTagToRegister.ToString());
   Debug::Print(WeaponString);
   ```
-  Last Step, call out this ability in `WarriorGamePlayability`\
+  In the last step, call out this ability in `WarriorGamePlayability`\
   In .h,
   ```c++
   UFUNCTION(BlueprintPure, Category = "Warrior|Ability")